Talat Mahmood: Family

 His grand-niece and well known journalist is Sahar Zaman.
-She has started a special multi-performance tribute platform called Jashn-e-Talat, dedicated to Talat Mahmood's career.

 Personality

 People, who were close to Talat, describe his nature as a quiet one.
 It is often remarked that he was a decent man, and his velvety and silky voice also reflected that decency and sense of calmness.
 Music directors, who worked with him, claimed that while listening to him, one would develop the feeling that Talat was a soft-hearted man.
 Dilip Kumar termed Talat as "a perfect gentleman".
 Veteran Indian film music director Mohammed Zahur Khayyam is reportedly quoted as saying, "He was a perfect gentleman.
 With him there was no loose talk.
 He was always well-dressed: his shoes shining and his trousers perfectly creased."

 Available work

 Talat sang approximately 750 songs in 12 languages spread over 4 decades spanning between the 1940s and 1980s.
 He recorded his first song back in 1941.

 Popular singles

 Some of his most memorable songs from Indian cinema are:

 In his personal visit to Dhaka in 1960, he sang two beautiful Bengali songs for the film Rajdhanir Bukey directed by Ehtesham and music director Robin Ghosh.